stijn-dejongh/TrackMeUp/README.md

 Refactored the project structure to diferentiate between core-components, and the frontend(s).

-## Design vission

-Some ideas I'd like to visit are:

-* Webservice based application design
-    * This allows for easy portability accross multiple devices without the need for 'synching' or installations
-* Plain text data storage
-    * Follow Todo.txt guidelines and design (https://github.com/todotxt/todo.txt)
-* Learning paths and skill trees
-* Task/occupation suggestions based on amount of free time

 ## Technical requirements

 If you want to get hacking at my code, or contribute to the effort,